eyrexh/EuroFly/README.md

 ## Purpose and Motivation

 Air travel is an integral part of modern life, connecting people and businesses across the world.
-With millions of flights taking off every day, understanding air travel trends is crucial for many industries, from tourism and hospitality to transportation and logistics.

-This flight dashboard aims to provide insights into air travel trends by analyzing data from thousands of flights in European countries.
-By visualizing data on the number of flights and airports, users can gain a better understanding of how air travel has evolved over time and across different countries in Europe.
+Flight aviation fans who enjoy visiting the different airports and checking the flights dream about having unforgettable experiences in an airport that is busy and contains various flights at a certain time!

+Since traveling is expensive so exploring the busiest airports at their busiest time will be time efficient and money-saving!
+Our proposed dashboard would be a reliable tool that can help fans who love airports and flights to embark on memorable adventures in a European airport by providing them with the information.
+The proposed dashboard is a one-stop shop for finding relevant information like the number of flights in every airport in a European country to find the busiest airport.
+The departure, arrival and the total number of flights in a country per month to find the busiest time.
+We aim to enable fans to take informed decisions on which airport they can find the most airplanes to visit.

+Please read my detailed [`proposal.md`](https://github.com/eyrexh/EuroFly/blob/main/docs/proposal.md) to have a more general idea about how this dashboard can provide the solution for a specific scenario.

 ## Description